 “We can’t attack those people; they are stronger than we are…The cities are large, with walls up to the sky.
 We even saw the Anakites there.”
 (Numbers 13:31, Deuteronomy 1:28)

 The Anakites were enormous, warlike people who were smaller descendants of the Nephilim, a race that dominated the pre-flood world.
 It is speculated that the Nephilim were the product of pairings between earth women and fallen angels (Genesis 6:2).
-They were likely superhuman ― a race cloaked in terrifying mystique.
+They possessed superhuman size, strength and probably intelligence as well.
+They were a race cloaked in terrifying mystique.
+The Anakites were not quite as fearsome, being as they were the offspring of Nephilim and humans.
+However, their strength and size were still far out of the ordinary.
 Not surprisingly, the Israelite scouts declared themselves to be “grasshoppers…in their sight” (Numbers 13:33).

 Modern students of the Bible tend to compartmentalize the provisions of God.
 When we read this story over coffee and crumble cake in our comfortable, well-lighted houses, we smile and imagine that it was easier for the Israelites to believe because of the miracles they had seen (but we have seen miracles as well).
-We read these stories in the context of other biblical tales and imagine that the people who lived them were carried along by the unbroken theme of God’s deliverance, when mostly what they had in mind was very painful, almost certain death if they did as they were told.
+We read these stories in the context of other biblical tales and imagine that the people who lived them were carried along by the unbroken theme of God’s deliverance, when the prospect was certain death if they did as they were told.
 The terror of the moment overshadowed God’s promises to them, just as it does for us.